Parcosmic/Hammerwatch-Archipelago/worlds/hammerwatch/docs/setup_en.md

 ## Required Software

 - Hammerwatch: [Hammerwatch Steam Page](https://store.steampowered.com/app/239070/Hammerwatch/)
-- Hammerwatch Client Mod Installer: [Hammerwatch Archipelago Mod Installer Page](https://github.com/Parcosmic/Hammerwatch-Archipelago-Mod-Installer/releases)
+- Hammerwatch Client Mod Installer: [Hammerwatch Archipelago Mod Installer Page](https://github.com/Parcosmic/HammerwatchAPModInstaller/releases)
 - Archipelago: [Archipelago Releases Page](https://github.com/ArchipelagoMW/Archipelago/releases)

 ## Hammerwatch Mod Installation Procedures

 Download and extract the .zip file containing the installer and necessary files.
-Run HammerwatchAPInstaller.exe, and in the file dialogue box select your Hammerwatch executable (Hammerwatch.exe), or navigate to it if it is not automatically selected.
+Run HammerwatchAPModInstaller.exe, and in the file dialogue box select your Hammerwatch executable (Hammerwatch.exe), or navigate to it if it is not automatically selected.
 If the installer displays the message "Patching successful!" you know the mod is successfully installed!
 You may launch Hammerwatch as normal using Steam to play with Archipelago.